Last updated on March 18, 2026

 #1.
 The Gitrog Monster

-The obvious winner in multicolor is The Gitrog Monster.
+The obvious winner is The Gitrog Monster.
 This infamous Golgari commander is the ultimate land-sacrificing and land-recursion commander and has been terrorizing casual pods for some time.

 It acts as a recursion engine in addition to a sacrifice outlet and allows for great card draw with its third ability.
 It’s basically just all the pieces you want jammed into one card’s oracle text.